 Canon EOS digital cameras from the 5D Mark II, 7D, 40D, 450D and 1000D onwards have a Live View Silent Shooting mode that makes them particularly suitable for photomicrography.
 In this mode, vibration is almost eliminated, because the exposure is started electronically while the mirror is already raised and the shutter is already open.
 This is also referred to as EFSC or electronic first shutter curtain.
 EOS cameras also come with EOS Utility software that allows the camera to be controlled via a USB connection from a computer, allows the computer screen to be used for checking focus and composition, and allows images to be saved directly to the computer.

-The camera body is connected via a lens adapter to the photo tube.
+The camera body is connected via a lens adapter to the camera adapter.

-The lens adapter connects the camera body to the photo tube, and ensures that the digital sensor is located in exactly the same plane as the film in an OM camera.
+The lens adapter connects the camera body to the camera adapter, and ensures that the digital sensor is located in exactly the same plane as the film in an OM camera.

 For Canon EOS camera bodies, new lens adapters are readily available on eBay to enable these bodies to be fitted to the top of the Photomicro Adapter L instead of an Olympus OM camera.
 These adapters convert the OM bayonet on the Adapter L to an EF bayonet, and exactly compensate for the 2.0 mm difference in registration between OM and EOS bodies.